manishmadugula/Notes/Code/java.md

 - It is immutable ```s1.toUpperCase()``` doesn't modify the string s1 but returns a new String with upperCase letters.
 - Using code like ```String s = "This " + 20 + "is" + Boolean.valueOf(true)"; ``` was discouraged since these kinds of statements lead to creation of lots of intermediate String objects.
 This issue is no longer an issue since these statements are now implemented using StringBuilder.

+## Integer Cache in JAVA
+- In Java 5, a new feature was introduced to save the memory and improve performance for Integer type objects handling.
+Integer objects are cached internally and reused via the same referenced objects.

+- This is applicable for Integer values in the range between –128 to +127.
+This Integer caching works only on auto-boxing.
+Integer objects will not be cached when they are built using the constructor.
+- This is based on the assumption that these small values occur much more often than other ints and therefore it makes sense to avoid the overhead of having different objects for every instance

 ## String Pool
 - ### Strings are stored in a separate memory pool in permGen space(<Java 1.7) or main heap(>=Java1.8) called string pool.
 Each string you create is cached/interned if it is created using string literal.
   ```java